jrsconfitto/tree-sitter-powershell/README.md

 # Contributing

 Issues and Pull Requests are welcome!
+Feel free to ask any questions in the issues.

+The files you'll mainly want to work with are the [grammar.js](grammar.js) and files in the corpus folder, which are the unit tests.

 This is a side-project for fun, so please be understanding if responses take a little bit of time :smile: